Minimalism. The term is pretty divisive. Some think it’s a bunch of self-serving nonsense – a fancy label for a convoluted lifestyle design.

-Not only will you be impressing others, but whenever the topic of minimalism in design is brought up, you can chime in with your expertise.
+Not only will you impress others, but whenever the topic of minimalism in design is brought up, you can chime in with your expertise.
 Or submit your work to design minimalism roundups and showcases.
-Point is, you can confidently join in on the minimalism fun.
+The point is you can confidently join in on the minimalism fun.

-Minimalism is not only a principle that can help people with focus in their lives, but design minimalism can help simplify and improve your designs as well.
-The above 5 reasons have hopefully shown you why you should consider using design minimalism in your work.
-By including less in your designs, you’ll not only benefit your audience but yourself as well.
+Minimalism is not only a principle that can help people focus in their lives, but design minimalism can help simplify and improve your designs as well.
+The above five reasons have hopefully shown you why you should consider using design minimalism in your work.
+By including less in your designs, you’ll benefit not only your audience but yourself as well.

-To recap, here are the 5 reasons to include less in your designs:
+To recap, here are the five reasons to include less in your designs: